cgreenhalgh/music-performance-manager/docs/designnotes.md

 Status server uses soft state to age/time out agent reports.

-Reports can be submitted over various transports, e.g. HTTP, socket.io (WebSockets?, OSC?).
+Reports can be submitted over various transports, e.g. HTTP, socket.io (future: WebSockets?, OSC?).

 Initially everything is trusted :-)

+Status reports list any available test points.
+Dashboard via server can subscribe to updates from test points and request test point values be set.

+### Tailoring and control

+Dashboard can load "templates" which specify expected processes and also allow simple UI controls to be specified to control test point values (e.g. change browserview URL).

+See [specifications.md](specifications.md) for current template file spec.

 ### Implementation